LookUpMark/LookUpMark/README.md

 ## About Me

-I'm passionate about leveraging Artificial Intelligence and Data Analytics to develop innovative solutions.
 Currently pursuing a Master's degree in Artificial Intelligence and Data Analytics at Politecnico di Torino, my work focuses on deep learning, machine learning, and big data processing.

 ## 🚀 Highlights